-The main two benefits of MFi hearing aid technology are:
+The main three benefits of MFi hearing aid technology are:

-- Direct wireless audio streaming without the need for an intermediary accessory – phonecalls, TV, phone apps (such as Google Maps sat nav)
+- Direct wireless mobile phone streaming without the need for an intermediary accessory – phonecalls, phone apps, music etc

-The big question, especially from avid Android phone users, is why is this technology limited to Apple iPhones (the streaming technology that is).
-Which is a very valid question being that Apple only makes up between 15-20% of global market share of mobile phone distribution.
+The big question, especially from avid Android phone users, is why was this technology limited to Apple iPhones (the streaming technology that is) – which is a very valid question being that Apple only makes up between 15-20% of global market share of mobile phone distribution.

 One reason stated is that it is purely hardware driven. iPhones are a closed architecture (which some would say is an advantage and some would say is a disadvantage), but Android is open architecture, which means every single model by every different manufacturer essentially runs a slightly different version of Android to work with their specific ever-changing hardware.
 As a result, if a manufacturer were to put in a lot of Research & Development on making a Samsung Galaxy 7 able to stream without an intermediary streaming accessory, most likely it would not work on any other Android device, including a Galaxy 6 or Galaxy 8.
 Chances are, that until a manufacturer or manufacturers agree to a closed standard, we will not see direct streaming of an Android device without an intermediary device.